eleev/swift-design-patterns/Common Design Patterns/Behavioral/Strategy/Strategy.md

 }
 ```

-The first type provides strategy for `Quick` sort sorting, and the second one for `Merge` sort.
-Internally they use *Array Extensions* that perform actual sorting.
+The first type provides strategy for `Quick` sort and the second one for `Merge` sort.
+Internally they use custom *Array Extensions* that perform actual sorting.
 You may take a look at the concrete implementations in my other repository called [`Swift Algorithms and Data Structures`](https://github.com/jVirus/swift-algorithms-data-structs).

 The final part is the `Invoker` part.
 It's represented as a separate type that holds a property for *Sorting Strategy* and a wrapper method that calls the `sort(items:)` method: